kinngh/shopify-node-express-mongodb-app/docs/engineering/client.md

 ## Fetching Data

-Fetching data from the server is easier when using an instance of `userLoggedInFetch()`.
+Fetching data from the server is easier when using an instance of `useFetch()`.
 An example for this is setup in `client/pages/GetData.jsx`, demonstrating GET and POST requests.
 A thing to note here is to POST JSON data to the server, you have to manually add headers in the request for it to function properly, as added in `fetchContentPost()`.